 - Attention Deficit Hyperactivity Disorder – ADHD (inattentiveness and hyperactivity-impulsivity);

-- autistic spectrum disorder (communication, relationships with others affected);
+- autistic spectrum disorder / ASD (communication, interaction and relationships with others can be affected).

-Adults with such conditions have often developed ways of coping which may make it more difficult for staff to identify them as disabled.
+Adults with such conditions often develop ways of coping which may make it difficult for staff to identify them as disabled.
 Even when someone can function well in many situations, this does not mean they are not disabled.